clcain/nginx-https-proxy/README.md

 ## Self signed certificates

-If you want to use a self signed certficate instead of Let's Encrypt, use `./gen-self-signed-cert.sh` to generate one.
+You may also use a self signed certficate instead of obtaining one from Let's Encrypt.

 ```
-./gen-self-signed-cert.sh [domain name]
+./gen-self-signed-cert.sh [your domain name]
 ```

 ## Proxy configuration

 Ensure that you have followed the instructions above for each domain that you want to secure with HTTPS before continuing.
 The certificate files should appear in `./letsencrypt/live/`.

 For each site that you want to secure with HTTPS, copy the [example configuration file](sites-enabled/.example.com.conf) from `sites-enabled` to a new file in the same directory.
-Edit the certificate location to match your domain name.
+Edit the certificate location to match your domain name and local port number.
 Then, run `docker-compose restart`.